Ideas that wear well.®

 Although NIOSH and OSHA recommend that a hierarchy of controls be used by manufacturers to control this hazard, which includes substitution, engineering controls, administrative controls, education, personal protective equipment and exposure and health monitoring, sometimes the use of respiratory protection may be required and unavoidable.

-NIOSH and OSHA both recommend a half mask air purifying respirator fitted with organic vapor cartridges and particulate filters as a minimum as well as chemical goggles.
+NIOSH recommends a full mask air purifying respirator fitted with organic vapor cartridges and particulate filters as a minimum.

 Safety and Health Topic: Flavorings-Related Lung Disease